 See our interview with Floriane here:

-In 2019 we will feature more stories on the modern era of women in Champagne, so stay tuned for that.
+More features and stories on the modern era of women in Champagne, coming soon in our blogs and Bubbly Appreciation course.
+Stay tuned for that.

 Until then, let’s raise a glass to celebrate these amazing women.